ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 *   (4) How do system calls work in general?
 [SO answer](https://stackoverflow.com/questions/499188/how-is-the-system-call-in-linux-implemented)
 *   (10) Threads vs processes: [SO answer](https://stackoverflow.com/questions/200469/what-is-the-difference-between-a-process-and-a-thread/200473#200473)
 *   (6) Database indices: how are they implemented?
-*   (8) Understand deadlock, livelock and how to avoid them.
+*   (8) Understand deadlock, livelock, and how to avoid them.
-*   (6) how context switching works, how it's initiated by the operating system and underlying hardware
+*   (6) how context switching works, how it's initiated by the operating system, and underlying hardware
 *   (2) How does process scheduling work
 *   (4) Green threads: what are they?
 See [Green vs Native threads](http://wiki.c2.com/?GreenVsNativeThreads) and [gthreads/intro.html](https://c9x.me/articles/gthreads/intro.html)
 *   (8) Use each one of the APIs described in https://docs.python.org/2/library/threading.html in a toy program to understand them better